James III of Majorca: Life

 James was born in Catania, Sicily.
 Margaret of Villehardouin, James's maternal grandmother, fought to reclaim the Principality of Achaea from the Angevins of the Kingdom of Naples.
-Isabella died soon after the childbirth, and James was proclaimed Prince of Achaea under the guardianship of his father.
-Ferdinand invaded the Morea in an effort to bring the principality under his control, but was killed in the Battle of Manolada in 1316.
-Despite this setback, from 1331 the feudal lords of Achaea began to recognise the rights of James, and in 1333 the recognition was total, though the Angevin heirs of Philip I of Taranto continued to press their claim.
+However, Isabella died shortly after giving birth, and James was subsequently declared the Prince of Achaea, with his father assuming guardianship over him.
+In an attempt to gain control of the principality, Ferdinand launched an invasion of the Morea but met his demise in the Battle of Manolada in 1316.
+Despite this setback, starting from 1331, the feudal lords of Achaea gradually acknowledged James's rights.
+By 1333, this recognition became complete, even though the Angevin heirs of Philip I of Taranto persisted in pressing their claim.

 Upon the death of his uncle Sancho in 1324, James inherited the Kingdom of Majorca.
-His uncle Philip ruled the kingdom as regent until 1329.
-In order to establish friendly relations with the Crown of Aragon, he married Constance, daughter of Alfonso IV of Aragon.
-Though the kings of Majorca traditionally swore an oath of fealty to the kings of Aragon, James claimed that no king could have lordship over any other king.
-He patronised the University of Montpellier, which lay within his continental domains, and the legal scholars of that institution defended his rights as king.
+His uncle Philip acted as regent for the kingdom until 1329.
+In a bid to cultivate amicable relations with the Crown of Aragon, James tied the knot with Constance, the daughter of Alfonso IV of Aragon.
+Even though the kings of Majorca traditionally swore an oath of fealty to the kings of Aragon, James contended that no king could exercise authority over another king.
+He supported the University of Montpellier, which was situated within his continental domains, and the legal scholars from that institution championed his royal prerogatives.

-On 9 May 1337 James promulgated the Leges palatinae, an elaborate code for his court and the first of its kind.
-For it he commissioned a fine illuminated manuscript in an Italian style, which he himself preserved when he lost his throne.
-He brought it to the Roman curia, then sold it to Philip VI of France.
+On 9 May 1337, James introduced the Leges palatinae, an intricate legal code governing his court and the first of its kind.
+To accompany this, he commissioned a finely crafted illuminated manuscript in an Italian style, which he managed to preserve even after losing his throne.
+He transported it to the Roman curia and eventually sold it to Philip VI of France.

-In 1342 James refused to render the oath of fealty to his cousin Peter IV of Aragon.
-He was supported, however, by the doctors of the University of Montpellier and by Aragonese troubadour, Thomàs Périz de Fozes, who wrote a poem in his defence.
-In a short war he was driven out of Majorca by Peter, who reannexed the Balearic Islands to the Crown of Aragon.
-James died at the Battle of Llucmajor on 25 October 1349 while trying to retake the island.
+In 1342, James declined to pledge the oath of fealty to his cousin Peter IV of Aragon.
+Nevertheless, he received support from the scholars of the University of Montpellier and from Aragonese troubadour, Thomàs Périz de Fozes, who penned a poem in defense of James.
+This disagreement led to a brief conflict during which Peter managed to expel James from Majorca, subsequently reannexing the Balearic Islands to the Crown of Aragon.
+Tragically, James died on 25 October 1349 at the Battle of Llucmajor while attempting to recapture the island.

-Children
+Issue

 James and his first wife, Constance of Aragon, had two children: